Markov Numbers In C++ - C++ Programming Tutorial

 1. Recursive Growth:

-Each new Markov number is computed using the transformation formula:
+Each fresh Markov number is calculated by applying the transformation formula:

 (x, y, z)→(x, y, 3xy−z).